Biblical CovenantsCIE+

 The Hebrew Bible, Prophetic Books, the Talmud, the daily prayer book, and ancient Jewish texts reinforce Judaism’s relationship to G-d and Eretz Yisrael.

-Three European journalists provide their first hand accounts of the First Zionist Congress and reporting of the delegates attending.
+Three European journalists provide firsthand accounts of the First Zionist Congress and its delegates.

 Zionists decide to hold the first international sports games in Tel Aviv bringing 400 Jewish athletes from 18 countries.
 The games open on March 28, 1932.
 Zionists value the games as a “possible awakening of youth in the Diaspora” to Zionism and the positive economic outcome for the Jewish community in Palestine.